Soft-Serve-SDD/SoundBlock/README.md

 Note: For there be sound, Sonic Pi needs to be running in the background.

 #### Instructions 2 : Running application
 We should have a `bat` and `sh` file.
 This runs the above commands 2-5 for you.
-Double click on `sonic-pi`.